aKaReZa75/Altium-Library/README.md

 Once the request is reviewed, it will be added to the library in future updates.

+**Tips**: While the examples provided above are in English, feel free to ask your questions in **Persian (فارسی)** as well.
+There is no difference in how they will be handled!

+**Note:** Pages and interfaces may change over time, but the steps to create an issue generally remain the same.

 # 🤝 Contributing to the Library
 If you want to update or modify the library:
 - Fork this repository.